isc-projects/stork/doc/demo.rst

 Premium Features
 ~~~~~~~~~~~~~~~~

-It is possible to run demo with premium features enabled in Kea
+It is possible to run the demo with premium features enabled in Kea
 apps.
-It requires starting demo with access token to Kea premium
+It requires starting the demo with an access token to the Kea premium
 repositories.
-Access token can be found on
+Access tokens can be found on
 https://cloudsmith.io/~isc/repos/kea-1-7-prv/setup/#formats-deb.
 The
 token can be found inside this URL on that page:
 ``https://dl.cloudsmith.io/<access token>/isc/kea-1-7-prv/cfg/setup/bash.deb.sh``.
-This web page and the token is available only to ISC employees and ISC customers.
+This web page and the token are available only to ISC employees and paid customers of ISC.

 .. code-block:: console